lihaoliu-cambridge/psi-net/README.md

 ## Notes
 1. If you are using a virtual environment, please reload cuda and cudnn before running, so you can use gpu during training.
+You can also add the cuda and cudnn path to your system path:

    ```shell
    source ~/tensorflow-env/bin/activate
    module load cuda/10.0 cudnn/7.5_cuda-10.0
    ```

-2. Use pip to install tensorflow and dltk directly:
+2. Use pip to install Tensorflow and DLTK directly:

    ```shell
    pip install tensorflow-gpu==1.14.0